 RW has converted the planning assumptions into demand for water and wastewater infrastructure where a premise is inside the area into which it is intended to extend the network.
 This typically includes premises intended for urban development under the relevant local government's planning scheme.

 The area into which RW plans to extend its networks is shown on the following maps:

-- Appendix C Water supply trunk network plans; and - Appendix D Wastewater trunk network plans
+- Appendix A Water supply connection area and trunk infrastructure maps; and - Appendix B Wastewater connection area and trunk infrastructure maps